Hanc1999/Flink-SQL-Metrics-Tracer/README.md

 # Flink-SQL-Metrics-Tracer
-Scripts for tracing Flink SQL job metrics in Nexmark benchmark, through REST API.
+Tools for tracing Flink job metrics through REST API, making metric datasets and doing learning-based analysis.
+Some implementations are specialized for tracing Flink SQL jobs on the Nexmark Benchmark.